The 163-Hour Parent

 The goal is not more theory.
 The goal is a few clearer next steps in the situations you are already facing.

-If your report does not give you at least one clear insight or one practical next action you did not already have, email us within 7 days of delivery and we will return every dollar — no questions asked, no forms to fill, no explanations required.
+If the report does not give you at least one clear insight or one practical next action you did not already have, request a refund within 7 days of delivery.

 Sample report